Huy-GV/XWave/README.md

     dotnet run --configuration Release
     ```

+### Run Integration Tests
+- Pre-requisites:
+    - Ensure the secret `SeedData:Password` is set as it is used as the password for the test databases
+    - Ensure the Docker engine is running and targeting Linux
+- Run the tests from the terminal:
+    ```bash
+    cd /directory/containing/XWave.IntegrationTest.csproj/
+    dotnet test
+    ```

 ## Run Inside Docker Container:
 - Start the Docker engine and ensure it is targeting *Linux*
 - Generate a certificate and store it in `~/.aspnet/https` on the host machine